jaschwer/presentation/presentation.md

 ----------

 I hope we did not have contruct a presentaiton which makes completely sense

+I keep the following to know the codes for an easy copy and past:

 - to get the html, type the following on one line: